intel/hetero-streams/README.md

 --------------------------------------------------------------------------------
 ### Requirements
-Intel(R) Manycore Platform Software Stack recommended version is 3.7.
-If using Intel(R) MPSS in version prior to 3.7 see __Using Hetero Streams Library with Intel(R) Manycore Platform Software Stack prior to version 3.7__ section.
+Intel(R) Manycore Platform Software Stack recommended version is 3.8 for KNC card or 4.3.2 for x200 card.
+If using Intel(R) MPSS in version prior to 3.8 see __Using Hetero Streams Library with Intel(R) Manycore Platform Software Stack prior to version 3.7__ section.
 #### Linux*
 Name of Tool                              | Supported version :-----------------------------------------|:-------------------:
-Intel(R) Manycore Platform Software Stack | 3.4, 3.6
+Intel(R) Manycore Platform Software Stack | 3.4, 3.8, 4.3.2
 Intel(R) C++ Compiler                     | 15.0, 16.0
 Intel(R) Math Kernel Library              | 11.2, 11.3
 Doxygen                                   | 1.6.3